Regulatory actions for July 17, 2025

 July 17, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arthrex, Piccolo, Rivanna, Tasso.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amphix, Biocon, Bio-Thera, Endeavor, Genascence, Kalvista, Kezar, Sanofi.

 Briefs